megamsys/tap/README.md

 “Tap” project which provides a cloud based real-time streaming using in-memory cloud message(rabbitmq) and nodejs.
 This provides a powerful idea on streaming based on an URL.

-This approach can be extend to cloud integration using our RESTful connector bed(deccanplato) which provides connectors for various Cloud Application(Salesforce, Google App..Zoho, Xero…).

 ### Requirements